 - Just before you serve it, sprinkle in enough gravy granules to thicken the gravy to how you like it.

-Now it’s ready you can serve it like we had it tonight with some Yorkshire puddings, some potato croquettes and some veg:
+Now it’s ready you can serve it as we had it tonight with some Yorkshire puddings, some potato croquettes and some veg:

 If you’d prefer you could add some dumplings and have mince and dumplings or if you fancy peeling some potatoes, top it with mash and have cottage pie.
 It’s great on jacket potatoes, inside a giant Yorkshire pudding or just spooned on top of a pile of mash.
 Any leftovers could be made into a pie or you could even make some savoury pancakes with this as the filling.